 For many people, getting braces is a rite of passage during their teenage years.
 Dentists and orthodontists prescribe braces to straighten teeth, close gaps, or realign the jaw.
 (This is otherwise known as ‘correcting the bite,’ ensuring your top and bottom teeth meet up when your mouth is closed).

-As orthodontic treatment can sometimes take years, braces are designed to last for long periods.
+As orthodontic treatment near you can sometimes take years, braces are designed to last for long periods.
 Unlike other procedures such as dentures or bridges, braces aren’t removable and therefore have to withstand being worn 24 hours a day.
 It means they should be durable – but accidents can always happen.

 Your braces can break for several reasons, and when they do, your number one concern should be getting them fixed as soon as possible.
 Whether a bracket has broken, the wire has snapped, or your braces come loose, faulty braces won’t do the job they’re supposed to – and any raw edges could cut the inside of your mouth.